sdcloudy/training-germany/one-day-geekweek/part1.md

 ---

-its all about the promises, baby.
+#it's all about the promises, baby.

 * Traditional Apps expect the infrastructure to make a strong reliability promise
 * Cloud Native Apps expect the infrastructure to make a strong scale promise